-E.M.S. was used to produce the soundtracks for several commercial games including Elvira - Mistress of the Dark by Flairsoft, Turn 'n' Burn and Ninja Rabbits by Microvalue and (probably most famously) System 3's excellent Turbocharge.
-For the latter, the in-game soundtrack manages to use two channels to simulate three, leaving the third free to supply sound effects without losing any of the music.
-It's also been used extensively from Lethargy onwards for Cosine games and demos.
+Previous versions of E.M.S. was used to produce the soundtracks for commercial games including Elvira - Mistress of the Dark and Turn 'n' Burn by Flairsoft, Ninja Rabbits by MicroValue and (probably most famously) System 3's excellent Turbocharge where the in-game soundtracks from Marc and Sean use just two channels to simulate three, leaving one free to supply sound effects without losing any of the music.
+It's also been used extensively for Cosine demos from Lethargy onwards.